 - Prepare the rhubarb.

-If using fresh rhubarb, wash it and cut it into small pieces.
-There's no need to peel the rhubarb if it's young; older pieces can be peeled for a softer texture. - Cooking the rhubarb
+If you're using fresh rhubarb, wash it and cut it into small pieces.
+There's no need to peel young rhubarb; older pieces can be peeled for a softer texture. - Cooking the rhubarb:

-in a saucepan, adds rhubarb, water, sugar and lemon juice.
-Heat over medium heat and simmer for 15 to 20 minutes, until rhubarb is very tender and the liquid has taken a nice pink shade. - Strain the syrup
+In a saucepan, add the rhubarb, water, sugar, and lemon juice.
+Heat over medium heat and simmer for 15 to 20 minutes, until the rhubarb is very tender and the liquid has turned a nice pink color. - Strain the syrup.

-Once cooked, pass the mixture through a fine sieve or strainer to collect the syrup.
+Once cooked, pass the mixture through a fine-mesh sieve or strainer to collect the syrup.
 Gently press the rhubarb pieces with a spoon to extract all the juice.
-(Keep the remaining compote for another use if desired!) - Add vanilla (optional)
+(Keep the remaining compote for another use if you wish!) - Add the vanilla (optional).

-If you want a slightly sweeter, more fragrant flavor, add vanilla extract to the strained syrup and mix well. - Let cool
+If you want a slightly sweeter and more fragrant flavor, add the vanilla extract to the strained syrup and mix well. - Let it cool.

-let the rhubarb syrup cool at room temperature before pouring it into an airtight bottle.
-It keeps in the refrigerator for about 1 to 2 weeks.
+Allow the rhubarb syrup to cool to room temperature before pouring it into an airtight bottle.
+It will keep in the refrigerator for about 1 to 2 weeks.

 My Personal Tip:

-This rhubarb syrup is perfect for coating a vanilla or yogurt ice cream, but it is also delicious with red fruit sorbets for tangy contrast.
-If you want a refreshing drink, you can add this syrup to sparkling water or even in a cocktail.
-Personally, I love to marble a homemade ice with this syrup before turbine with the Ninja Creami for a gourmet and slightly tart touch!
+This rhubarb syrup is perfect for topping vanilla or frozen yogurt, but it's also delicious with red berry sorbets for a tangy contrast.
+If you want a refreshing drink, you can add this syrup to sparkling water or even a cocktail.
+Personally, I love swirling this syrup into homemade ice cream before churning it with the Ninja Creami for a sweet and slightly tangy touch!